ECEn 324 Review Topics: Chapter 9

 kernel's "area" or "segment" data structures play in this?
 What

-- How is memory mapping?
+- What is memory mapping?
 (How is it employed by the kernel

 in implementing fork and execve calls?
 How can it be employed by